Investing In Local News with Spectrum News

-Additionally, Spectrum News channels are helping make sure our customers know what’s going on in both their city halls and in their state capitals.
-Spectrum News has reporters covering the state capitals around the clock in North Carolina, New York, Texas, Florida, Kentucky, Ohio, Wisconsin, and California.
-We recently expanded our Washington, D.C. bureau to provide more in-depth coverage of how the impact of the federal government’s actions is felt in each of Charter’s markets where we have a news channel.
+Additionally, Spectrum News channels are helping make sure customers know what’s going on in both their city halls and in their state capitals.
+Spectrum News has reporters covering the state capitals around the clock.
+Our Washington, D.C. bureau provides in-depth coverage of how the impact of the federal government’s actions is felt in each of Charter’s markets where we have a news channel.
 In addition, wherever Charter has a channel, there is a reporter assigned to cover that state’s delegation in Congress.

-Now, Charter is proud to launch four additional new channels, along with enhanced resources for our existing channels.
-This includes the recent launch of Spectrum News 1 in Southern California, a new station that will cover Orange County, the Valley, Central LA, and West LA.
+At the end of last year, Charter launched four additional new channels, along with enhanced resources for our existing channels.
+This includes Spectrum News 1 in Southern California which covers Orange County, the Valley, Central LA, and West LA.
 The diverse and sprawling nature of this part of California is almost tailor-made for our hyper-local approach.
 We have the technical capabilities to target local weather and traffic information to distinct areas of the greater L.A. market and we have embedded individual journalists to cover its array of local neighborhoods and communities.

-We also launched Spectrum News 1 channels in Ohio, Wisconsin and Kentucky, bringing a full 24/7 slate of local news to those areas.
-The backbone of these channels is the journalists who cover news, sports, and weather that matters to viewers.
+Spectrum News 1 channels in Ohio, Wisconsin and Kentucky are now bringing a full 24/7 slate of local news to those areas.
+The backbone of these channels are the journalists who cover news, sports, and weather that matters to viewers.
 We have production hubs in each state (Columbus, Milwaukee and Louisville) with extensive coverage of the state capitols and a D.C. based reporter assigned to each state.
 In Ohio, we are the exclusive home of the Ohio High School Athletic Association (OHSAA) state football and basketball championships and have local sports content, including our Green Bay Packers shows and postgame highlights for viewers in Wisconsin.